davidwfong/ViolinMelodyCNNs/README.md

 Final Year Project submitted in partial fulfillment of requirements for the degree BEng in Electrical and Electronic Engineering at Imperial College London

+Scripts:
-main.py - scripts run for project
+- main.py - scripts run for project

-chooseRepresentation.py - functions for plotting spectrograms
+- chooseRepresentation.py - functions for plotting spectrograms

-preprocessing.py - functions for preprocessing of data to be input to CNN
+- preprocessing.py - functions for preprocessing of data to be input to CNN

-training.py - functions for training Single and Multi-Task CNNs
+- training.py - functions for training Single and Multi-Task CNNs

-postprocessing.py - functions for temporal smoothing with HMMs
+- postprocessing.py - functions for temporal smoothing with HMMs

-predicting.py - functions for predicting melody using CNNs
+- predicting.py - functions for predicting melody using CNNs

-evaluation.py - functions for evaluating melody extraction systems
+- evaluation.py - functions for evaluating melody extraction systems

-ViolinMelodyExtractor.py - final product creating estimated violin melody transcription from .wav audio file
+- ViolinMelodyExtractor.py - final product creating estimated violin melody transcription from .wav audio file

-predict_on_audio.py and weights folder containing melody2.h5 are borrowed from https://github.com/rabitt/ismir2017-deepsalience and used for evaluating the melody extractor
+- predict_on_audio.py and weights folder containing melody2.h5 are borrowed from https://github.com/rabitt/ismir2017-deepsalience and used for evaluating the melody extractor

 The estimated violin melody from a Brahms Sonata excert in file ViolinSonataDavid.wav is found in: